Malpas Online Logo Link

 The Malpas Recreation Ground Trust was registered with the Charity Commissioners as a charity on 11th May 1971.

-Responsibility for ensuring the terms of the trust document as applied to the Recreation Ground is currently vested in two Trustees.
+Responsibility for ensuring the terms of the trust document as applied to the Recreation Ground is currently vested in four Trustees.

 The Trustees have the responsibility to: